milaboratory/mixcr/doc/rnaseq.rst

     MiXCR has a special set of alignment parameters (``-p rna-seq``), which was specifically optimized, and automatically and manually checked on tens of different datasets to give the best possible sensitivity keeping a zero false-positive rate. |br| |br|

   - **Assembly of overlapping fragmented sequencing reads into long-enough CDR3 containing contigs.** In contrast to sequencing reads from targeted IG or TCR libraries with very determined CDR3 position, reads from randomly shred libraries may cover only a part of CDR3.
 This fact is especially true for short-read data (like very common 50+50 RNA-Seq), where most part of target sequences only partially cover CDR3.
-In order to efficiently extract repertoire from such data one must to reconstruct initial CDR3s from fragments scattered all over the initial sequencing dataset.
+In order to efficiently extract repertoire from such data one have to reconstruct initial CDR3s from fragments scattered all over the initial sequencing dataset.
 The main challenge of this procedure is, again, the possibility to introduce false-positive clones, namely to perform an overlap between two sequences from different clones.
-This false-positives are not so dangerous as those described in the prefious paragraph, but still may introduce certain biases.
+This false positives are not so dangerous as those described in the previous paragraph, but still may introduce certain biases.
 The problem is that it is very easy to make such false-overlaps as TCR or IG sequences consist mainly from conservative V, D and J regions.
 So overlapping must be done very carefully, taking into account the positions of all conserved regions.

     MiXCR has a special action to perform such an assembly of reads, partially covering CDR3 - ``assemblePartial``.
 Basically it performs an overlap of already aligned reads from `*.vdjca` file, realigns resulting contig, and checks if initial overlap has covered enough part of a non-template N region.
 Default thresholds in this procedure were optimized to assemble as many contigs as possible while producing zero false overlaps (no false overlaps were detected in all of the benchmarks we have performed).